AleksandrBraun/Smart-UPS-SNMP-Card/README.md

 ### Future additions
 - Connecting a remote graphic / text display
-- Sending an event report to a remote mail server
 - Output port expander for controlling external devices *
 - Data logging to internal flash memory for further analysis *
 > *will be implemented in the next hardware generation